 If you have been the target of untrue public statements and are concerned about the impact these statements will have on you or your business, it is imperative to consult with a lawyer with specific experience handling these complicated legal matters as soon as possible.
 The faster you act, the quicker you can begin to manage the crisis and start to rebuild.

-At Milosevic Fiske LLP, our team of highly skilled litigators have many years of experience representing clients who have been subject to defamatory, libelous, or slanderous statements and those who have been accused of making such statements.
+At Milosevic & Associates, our team of highly skilled litigators have many years of experience representing clients who have been subject to defamatory, libelous, or slanderous statements and those who have been accused of making such statements.

 Defamation is a statement made to a third party that is false and damaging to the reputation, finances, or well-being of an individual or organization.
 Defamation can occur in writing (libel) or orally (slander).

 In order to determine whether a statement is defamatory, a court will consider whether the statement:

 Importantly, this test is objective, not subjective.
 Therefore, it does not matter whether the plaintiff themselves believes the statement is damaging to their reputation.
 The question is whether the ordinary reasonable person (i.e. the average person) would think that the statement is defamatory.

 Libel is a defamatory statement that is made in writing.
 It also includes the growing area of online communications.
 Libel includes false information published in newspaper articles, letters to the editor, blog posts, posts on social media (including Twitter, Facebook, LinkedIn, etc.), and other places online.

 Since written statements are more permanent and there is a record of them, they can be considered to have an impact for a longer period of time than spoken or oral statements.
 As such, libel is generally considered to be more harmful than slander.